 Annual income refers to all income that a family receives during the 12-month period following admission to the program or a regular re-examination effective date.
 Income from all family members must be counted unless it is specifically excluded by federal regulations or DHA's policies.
 Excluded income is not counted in determining the family's share of the rent.
-For a complete list of income that is included in and excluded from annual income, see 24 CFR 5.609.
+DHA will determine annual income based on the anticipated amount to be received from all sources by the family head, spouse, and each other member of the household who is 18 years of age or older during the 12-month period following admission or reexamination.
+The anticipated income must be based on the most current information available.
+For a complete list of income that is included in and excluded from annual income see 24 CFR 5.609.